BBC apologises to Queen Elizabeth over radical cleric leak

 That was awkward for a head of state who has no political or executive role and is expected to stay neutral in public.
 The queen has never given a media interview and typically avoids controversial topics in her speeches.

-The Egyptian-born cleric lost an appeal in the European courts on Monday and faces extradition from the country to the United States [nL5E8KOB99].
+The Egyptian-born cleric lost an appeal in the European courts on Monday and faces extradition from Britain to the United States.
 Washington accuses him of supporting al Qaeda, aiding a kidnapping in Yemen and plotting to open a U.S. training camp for militants.

-Delays in arresting the cleric angered many in the country.
+Delays in arresting the cleric angered many in Britain.
 Newspapers campaigned for his extradition, with the Sun using the headline "Sling Your Hook", a reference to the metal hook he wore in place of a hand he lost in disputed circumstances.

 The public broadcaster, mainly funded by a fee paid by everyone under 75 who owns a television, said the meeting had taken place some years ago.